 - Family history: Snoring runs in families.
 If you have a parent who snores, you’re more likely to snore too.

 - Overall health: Nasal stuffiness due to allergies and the common cold block airflow through the mouth and nose.
-Pregnant women are more likely to snore due to hormonal changes and weight gain.
+Pregnant people are more likely to snore due to hormonal changes and weight gain.

-- Weight: Snoring and sleep-related breathing disorders are more common in people who are overweight or have obesity.
+- Weight: Snoring and sleep-related breathing disorders are more common in people who have overweight or obesity.